sympy/sympy/doc/src/explanation/glossary.md

     A *symbolic* representation of a mathematical object is a representation that is partially or completely unevaluated at runtime.
-It may include named {term}`symbols <symbol>` in place of explicit numeric values.
+It may include named {term}`symbolic constants <symbol>` in place of explicit numeric values.
 A symbolic representation is often contrasted with a {term}`numeric` one.
 Symbolic representations are mathematically exact, to contrast with numeric representations which are typically rounded so they can fit within a floating-point value.
-Symbolic {term}`expression <expression>`
+Symbolic {term}`expressions
-    representing mathematical objects may be aware of mathematical properties of these objects and be able to {term}`simplify <simplification>` to equivalent symbolic expressions using those properties.
-The goal of SymPy is to represent and manipulate symbolic expressions representing mathematical objects.
+    <expression>` representing mathematical objects may be aware of
+    mathematical properties of these objects and be able to {term}`simplify
+    <simplification>` to equivalent symbolic expressions using those
+    properties.
+The goal of SymPy is to represent and manipulate symbolic expressions representing various mathematical objects.

     Some sources use the phrases "analytic solution" or "closed-form" to refer to the concept of "symbolic", but this terminology is not used in SymPy.